Resources for Those with Visual Impairments

 • Hand-held magnifying glasses are available throughout the Jacksonville Public Library system.

-# For Those with Hearing Impairments
+# Resources for Those with Hearing Impairments

-Sorenson Video Relay System makes communication easy and convenient between people in the Deaf, hard-of-hearing, and hearing communities.
+Sorenson Video Relay System (VRS) makes communication easy and convenient between people in the Deaf, hard-of-hearing, and hearing communities.
 A Sorenson videophone is available at all library branches for people who use American Sign Language and need to make phone calls.
-Once the hearing person answers their phone, the Sorenson interpreter will begin relaying the conversation.

 Please note: The Telecommunications Relay Services (TRS) Fund was established by the Federal Communications Commission (FCC) under the Americans with Disabilities Act (ADA).
 Sorenson VRS, like all VRS providers, is available at no cost to users who have a hearing or speech disability that requires the use of Telecommunications Relay Services.

-# For Those with Sensory Sensitivities
+# Resources for Those with Sensory Sensitivities

 Our Sensory Kits contain a variety of helpful items such as noise-reducing headphones, laminated communication cards, fidget tools, and a weighted lap blanket to help you have a more enjoyable experience in the library.
 Anyone is welcome to use any item from the Sensory Kit, no questions asked.
 Note: Noise-reducing headphones are child-sized.

-The location of a Sensory Kit will vary by location but can often be found in the Children's Library or at the nearest Service Desk.
+Note: The location of a Sensory Kit will vary by location but can often be found in the Children's Library or at the nearest Service Desk.
 Before you leave, simply return the items you've used to the designated used items box.
 It will be labeled with a sticker that reads: "Please return used sensory items here."
 Items will be sanitized after each use.

 Find a Storytime

-Online and On-Demand Learning
+# Online and On-Demand Learning

 Jacksonville Public Library's Center for Adult Learning provides 100% free, small-group instruction to Duval residents, 18 and older, who want to improve their English, pass the GED Test, or become a U.S. citizen.
 Classes are offered online, in the daytime and evening, to fit a variety of busy schedules.